Nose Bleeds at Night: Causes and Prevention

 1. Nose Picking

-Without a doubt, nose picking is the most common cause of nosebleeds.
+Without a doubt, nose picking is the most common cause of nosebleeds, such as nosebleeds while sleeping.
 Not only does it break the capillaries, but it also contaminates your nose with bacteria, which can cause infection.
+Frequent nose blowing, or blowing your nose a bit too hard may also cause nosebleed overnight.

 2. Dry Air

-Research shows that the drier the air, the more likely you have a nosebleed.
+Research shows that the drier the air, the more likely you have a random nose bleed at night.
 This is because the low humidity in wintertime and at higher altitudes can cause your nasal membranes to dry out, making them more vulnerable to cracking and bleeding.

 3. Air Pollution

-Air pollution, especially smog and dust, can damage your nasal membranes and make you more prone to nosebleeds.
+Air pollution, especially smog and dust, can damage your nasal membranes and make you more prone to bloody nose every night.
 Smoke from cigarettes, wood fires, or other sources can also dry out your nose and increase the risk of bleeding.

-Allergies can cause your nasal membranes to swell and become inflamed, making them more susceptible to bleeding.
+Allergies can cause your nasal passages to swell and become inflamed, making them more susceptible to frequent nosebleeds.
 People with allergies or colds also tend to blow their noses more frequently, compounding the problem.

 Blowing your nose too hard can put a lot of pressure on your delicate capillaries, rupturing them and causing a nosebleed.